moshiko1988/js-modules-study/study.md

     paren belongs after `}`.
 1. Run the script again.
 Observe that this makes no actual change in what the code does.
 Surrounding a value with parens does nothing to change it.
+1. Commit this change.

 ### Checkpoint 2

-Since we named our function `f`, we know that the `f` being called where we define `myModule` is the same function, right?
-We can replace `f` with the actual function expression, then, and it'll be the same, won't it?
+Since we named our function `incrementX`, we know that the `incrementX` being called where we define `countFromZero` is the same function, right?
+We can replace `incrementX` with the actual function expression, then, and it'll be the same, won't it?

-1. Copy the declaration of `f` in [`lib/inline.js`](lib/inline.js), with the parens that surround it.
+1. Copy the declaration of `incrementX` in [`lib/inline.js`](lib/inline.js), with the parens that surround it.
-1. Substitute the declaration you copied for `f` in the line where we declare and define the variable `myModule`.
+1. Substitute the declaration you copied for `incrementX` in the line where we declare and define the variable `countFromZero`.
-1. Remove the declaration of `f` from the lines above our declaration of `myModule`.
+1. Remove the declaration of `incrementX` from the lines above our declaration of `countFromZero`.
+Your module should now look like the `myModule` above.
 1. Run the script again and observe any difference in the result.
+1. Commit this change.
+Include a comment with your observations in the commit message.

 ### Checkpoint 3

-Compare the code you've created and compare it to the code at the beginning of this section.
+Compare the code you've created and compare it to the code on the master branch.

 ## Lab: Exploring Modules in Node (CommonJS Standard)